hcoles/QuickBuilder/README.md

 You supply an interface, QuickBuilder supplies an implementation.

-QuickBuilder can create builders for pretty much any class - it cleanly handle immutable types and other classes not following the bean convention without resorting to dirty tricks like setting fields via reflection.
+QuickBuilder can create builders for pretty much any class - it cleanly handles immutable types and other classes not following the bean convention without resorting to dirty tricks like setting fields via reflection.

 ## 60 second quickstart